 Go to Google search and type in your target keyword.
-Google will automatically show you the related keywords which are great to add in your content.
+Google will automatically show you the related keywords which are great to add to your content.

 5. Add Focus Keyword in a Subheading

 Don’t publish your content without subheadings if it is longer than 500 words.
-Subtitles help dividing content into parts which make it super easy to read.
+Subtitles help dividing content into parts, which makes it super easy to read.

-Especially for skimmers, subheadings are an instant attraction which improves the user experience.
+Especially for skimmers, subheadings are an instant attraction that improves the user experience.

-It gives a small sign to Google that the content is focused on that topic, which adds up into your overall on-page SEO efforts.
+It gives a small sign to Google that the content is focused on that topic, which adds to your overall on-page SEO efforts.